emallott/microbiome_analysis/Shotgun data analysis with HUMAnN2.md

 ```
 -----

-Note, there is an extra line in this script... the sleep command here is causing the script to wait a random number of seconds before starting.
-That is because we can't all access the same singularity container at the exact same moment.

 Change <yourfolder> to your personal folder's actual name and the email address to your email.
 Close nano.

 Create the parameter file in your home directory.